 Here is something you won’t see on other Ruger revolvers – a join line where the two halves come together.
 But, it has zero effect on the function of the gun.
 They have to save some bucks somewhere to be able to sell the gun for $250.
 It is still a Ruger, no doubt.

-Shooting the Ruger
+Shooting the Ruger Wrangler

-It’s darn cold around here, right now.
-It will be a while before this review is published, and by then, the weather will have moderated.
-But, for now, we’re living with highs in the teens and lows around 0, and we just received about 8 inches of snow.
-Add in the wind and that doesn’t make for good shooting conditions.
-But, I braved the elements long enough to shoot a couple of targets, to at least see if I could put holes in the paper.
-I achieved that, but not much else.
-This gun is capable of much greater accuracy than I show here.
-Plus, if you have the chance to try a few different brands or types of ammo, you’ll most certainly end up with one brand’s holes much closer together.
-At any rate, here are a couple of quick 20-yard targets I shot with Winchester 36-grain HP (top) and CCI Mini-Mag 40-grain RN ammo (bottom).
-Nothing special here, but it was fun to shoot!
 The rear notch is wide enough that it allows a decent sight picture.
-There are a few 1873-style single action revolvers in this price range that have basically a narrow notch at the rear that makes it really hard to line the front blade up properly.
-I’ve noticed this with Heritage Rough Riders – I actually enlarged the width of the rear notch on the one I owned.
+There are some 1873-style single action revolvers in this price range that have a narrow notch at the rear that makes it hard to line the front blade up properly.
+I’ve noticed this with Heritage Rough Riders.
+I actually enlarged the width of the rear notch on the one I owned.
 That made a better sight picture.
 At any rate, you should definitely do OK if you take the time to experiment a bit with ammo.

-Why Buy A $250 Revolver…
+Why Buy a $250 Revolver?

 Before you say that the .22 isn’t suitable for that, let me add that she has arthritis and can’t rack a slide or stand a lot of recoil from a centerfire cartridge.
 I am not making this up – I could tell you her name, but of course I won’t.
-She uses a Charter Arms Pathfinder .22.
-She isn’t the only one in that boat.
-For folks like that, the Wrangler is a blessing – something easy to load (albeit slow), easy to shoot and easy on their hands and ears.
+She uses a Charter Arms Pathfinder .22 and isn’t the only one in that boat.
+For folks like that, the Wrangler is a blessing.
+Something easy to load (albeit slow), easy to shoot and easy on their hands and ears.

 One of the best reasons to own a Wrangler is “just because.”